jay24prajapati/web-lab-product-management/README.md

 ## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more details on Angular CLI commands, refer to the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli).